 The progress phase follows the students from entry into their program of study through approximately 75% of requirements, or near completion.
 During this phase, the aim is to help students get to the point where the end is in sight.
-As students progress, many encounter required courses that they cannot pass and life events create interruptions and financial challenges.

-Foothill needs to ensure that programs are focused, streamlined, and that options for more flexibility and accelerated programs are available for students as well.
+Pathways to complete program requirements are clear to students as well as the college community.
 As this stage includes the bulk of the student's journey at the college, there are more issues and goals to explore, as well as a much larger focus around the classroom environment, curriculum, and pedagogy.

 Issue 6.
-Many disciplines perpetuate the myth that they are objective and race-neutral34.
+Many programs perpetuate structural racism by failing to educate students in the history and ongoing racism implicit and explicit in their disciplines.

-Racism exists in every field, career path, and industry and all our students are and will be immersed in these racialized environments when they leave us.
-While Foothill students recently called out STEM in their open letter to the college, the myth of objectivity can manifest in every discipline.
-This typically leads our college to offer only siloed academic opportunities for

-34 For example, see: Mathematics as a Racialized Space: An Analysis of Secondary Teachers' Beliefs of Teaching Mathematics to Latinx Students Franzak, Mark David.New Mexico State University, ProQuest Dissertations Publishing, 2019, https://medium.com/q-e-d/math-was-never-neutral-173b52e9bf4a, https://medium.com/qe-e-d/math-was-never-neutral-173b52e9bf4a, https://medium.com/age-of-awareness/dearwhiteteacher-race-neutral-is-not-a-thing-3e6223ba3abc students to openly explore and understand systemic racism, and typically only within particular disciplines that focus on social and human behavior.
+Racism exists in every field, career path, and industry, and all our students are and will be immersed in these racialized environments when they leave us.
+A survey of the curriculum at Foothill suggests that many disciplines are taught as if they are race-neutral, and they fail to identify the explicitly racist historical and societal context underlying the epistemology of their discipline, as well as ongoing implicit biases in their fields.
+While Foothill students recently called out the need to address topics of systemic racism inherent in STEM in their open letter to the college, the myth of objectivity can manifest in every discipline.
+Students typically only have siloed academic opportunities to openly explore and understand systemic racism, and typically only within particular disciplines that focus on social and human behavior.
 Choosing not to address issues of race in disciplines thought to be "objective" leaves students ill-prepared to understand how systemic racism is upheld in each discipline and be leaders in disrupting it, and could lead to cognitive dissonance and increased stress when students do experience racism in fields that they were taught are not affected by race.